jonasbirkelof/beets/docs/beets-php/feedback-messages.md

 ## Feedback helper function

 The `feedback()` helper function is used to [execute (or run) a feedback component](#run-the-feedback) in a view.
-This makes the code in the view shorter and you con't have to includ the feedback class.
+This makes the code in the view shorter and you don't have to include the feedback class.

 ```html
 <?= feedback() ?>